-The Harvard Graduate Student Council represents graduate students in academic, administrative and residential matters for the Graduate School of Arts and Sciences at Harvard University, with an increasing focus on lab and labor conditions.
-Through regular meetings and ongoing dialogue, the GSC brings students together across disciplines in order to raise matters of concern, be they general or specific.
+The GSAS Student Council (GSC) advocates for, supports, and recognizes students in the Graduate School of Arts and Sciences (GSAS) at Harvard University in academic, administrative, and residential matters.
+Through monthly Open Meetings, the GSC brings together students across disciplines in order to raise matters of mutual concern.

 Want the basic run down of GSC?
 Check out our cheat sheet.